anhinga/with-GPT-4/March-September-highlights/README.md

-# Highlights of my GPT-4 experiences: March-October 2023
+# Highlights of my GPT-4 experiences: March-September 2023

 GPT-4 has been introduced to the public on March 14: